MarcinOrlowski/php-lockpick/README.md

 composer require marcin-orlowski/php-lockpick
 ```

-NOTE: the package was formerly named `php-lockpick`, but aside the name nothing else changed.

 ## Usage ##

 As all methods come as set of **static** methods, so you just need to add related `use` to your